Trick #6: Even more switches

 where sid=0=1st zone, t=360=seconds runtime

-And e.g. long press quits it:
+And e.g. long press finishes it:

 http://os-ip/cm?pw=xxx&sid=0&en=0